caiosba/slack-timezone-converter/README.md

 This program runs indefinitely and listens for new messages on the Slack channels.
 It can be stopped by just stopping the process.

+## TODO

+* Use the sender's timezone instead of the bot's timezone as the default
+* Be able to parse more than one time string per message
+* Use abbreviations instead of the full timezone name on the output

 ## References

 * https://api.slack.com/web#basics